Isometries/CryptoGallery_old/README.md

   - It is highly recommended to back-up any images before importing them to the app.
 If your key is lost, or a bug occurs, you will lose all saved data.

-  - Currently the app is based around the standard java librairy implemenation of AES-128 CBC.
+  - Currently the app is based around the standard java library implemenation of AES-128 CBC.
 There are later plans to upgrade to AES 256.

   - Deleting photos